On the asymptotic normality of persistent Betti numbers: Background for the strong stabilization

+Moreover, our results are not limited to this \textit{static} case, where we only consider one Poisson process and the persistent Betti number for one pair $(r,s)$: We show in Theorem~\ref{Thrm:StrongStabilizationAppl} that Borel probability measures induced by the radius of strong (and of weak) stabilization are tight over a variety of parameter ranges.

-The next theorem is divided in three parts.
-In the first part, we consider the uniform stabilization over a variety of homogeneous Poisson processes.
-These stabilization properties then enable us to derive the results given in the second and the third part, where we consider the stabilization properties in our binomial and Poissonian sampling scheme.
-These latter results are then used for the derivation of the multivariate asymptotic normality. \begin{theorem}[Uniform stabilization] Assume Condition~\ref{ConditionRho}.
-For $n \in \mathbb N$, let $\fQ_m(z) = \{ \{y_1,\ldots, y_k\}: y_i\in Q(z), i=1,\ldots,k, k\le m\}$ be the class of sets with at most $m$ points in $Q(z)$, $z\in\R^d$.
-Then we have the following: \begin{itemize} \itemsep{0em}
+The theorem is divided into three parts.
+Part (1) considers uniform stabilization over a variety of homogeneous Poisson processes.
+These stabilization properties then enable us to derive the results in parts (2) and (3), where we consider stabilization for the binomial and the Poisson sampling schemes, respectively.
+The proof of Theorem~\ref{Thrm:StrongStabilizationAppl} is deferred to the Appendix~\ref{AppendixTightnessOfStabilization}.